nprev-dev/Small-projects/README.md

 - All Hiragana & Katakana + practice exercises
 - All Combinations + practice exercises
 - Basic grammar rules and more coming soon.
+Future improvements are commented at the top of the